grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Pop(stack, n)

    remove an element from a stack

-   :param stack: a list (which serves as the stack container)
-   :param n: index of the element to remove

    This is part of a simple implementation of a stack, internally represented as a list.
 This command removes the element with index